 One of our volunteer van drivers parked the van in the lot and accidentally locked the key inside, and there was no spare.
 While waiting for a locksmith to come, a man pulled into the parking lot to get food, and did the same thing with his key!
-After the locksmith arrived and began his work, the volunteer explained how our mission is to love our neighbors, and asked if he would open both vehicles, which he did for only the minimum charge.
+After the locksmith arrived and began his work, the volunteer explained how our mission is to love our neighbors, and asked if he would also open the man's car, which he did at no extra charge.
 Then the locksmith asked if we could use infant formula.
 He had several cases in his car because his family no longer needed them.
 The volunteer thanked the locksmith and brought it to the Personal Care room.
 It was just a few moments earlier that a young mother had come in and asked for that very thing!

 The man in the car was grateful for the help, the locksmith was happy to donate, the mother was blessed with formula, and the volunteer was so glad to play a part in it all, he paid for a spare key for the van!